Anyolite/anyolite/README.md

 * [X] Wrapping will skip classes if their superclass was not yet wrapped
 * [X] `Anyolite.wrap` will run multiple tries to ensure superclasses being wrapped first
 * [X] Classes will only be wrapped twice with `overwrite: true` option
-* [ ] Objects may check whether they are an mruby object
+* [X] Objects may check whether they are created in mruby
 * [ ] Ability to call mruby methods for mruby objects from Crystal by their name
+* [X] Caching of RbValues in the reference table to avoid duplicate objects
+* [ ] Storing of pure ruby objects (and procs?) in GC-safe containers

+#### Breaking changes

+* [X] Reference table now has a reference to the interpreter
+* [X] Interpreter and reference table operate together now

 #### Usability

 * [ ] Updated documentation to new features from 0.10.0 and 0.11.0
 * [ ] If nil is expected, cast everything to it without exceptions
+* [X] Simplified internal object casting

 ### Version 0.12.0

 Plans for this versions are not finalized.
 It might not come at all or only in the far future, depending on the ability to implement the features.

-The general premise of this update would be to allow storing of Ruby objects with internal structures unable to be directly converted into Crystal objects, using a special cache and Ruby GC manipulation.
+Also, its feature list is subject to change.

 #### Features

-* [ ] Caching of RbValues in the reference table to avoid duplicate objects
-* [ ] Storing of pure ruby objects (and procs?) in GC-safe containers
 * [ ] Controlled passing of pointers to ruby using the reference table
 * [ ] Option for required/optional block arguments